How To Use Back Button Focus For Fantastic Photos

 Multiple Focus Settings

-Another huge benefit of back button focusing is the ability to program multiple focus settings into our focus buttons.
-On my Nikon D850 I have two back focus buttons and one function button in the front next to my lens programed.
-Each button gives me a different focus setting.
+Another huge benefit of back button focusing is the ability to program multiple focus settings into different buttons.

 How To Use Back Button Focus On Your Camera